l-hedgehog/firebbs.l-hedgehog/README.md

     *   Copy as plain text: select the text you want and "^C";
     *   Copy as ASCII code: use "Shift + ^C" instead of "^C";
     *   Paste for both: use "Shift + ^V", __NOT__ "^V".
-*   Settings
+*   Preferences
-    1. Go to "about:blank";
+    1. Go to "about:config";
     2. In the filter, search for "extensions.firebbs.";
     3. There will be:
         *   "bgcolor", background color, web standard color names preferred,